Drug Development Skills are Difficult to Acquire

 The second Boot Camp at Harvard University was Co-chaired by Dr. Michal Preminger, Executive Director, Harvard University Office of Technology Development.
 It provided a unique opportunity for participants to obtain a hands-on insight into the drug development process from drug discovery (designation of a lead) to registration.
 The major aspects of development were considered in detail.
 Because most people in the industry work in silos, even those with many years of drug development experience benefited.

-Some Participant Feedback from the Third Drug Development Boot Camp (with Harvard University OTD) - 2012
+Some Participant Feedback from the Fifth Drug Development Boot Camp - 2014

 Overall Boot Camp Experience